 The sandy beach is great for swimming in the ocean.
 It’s a clean beach with a gentle slope into the water and calm conditions for all ages.
 Boating and fishing are also accessible from Odiorne Point.
 And if you can take in a sunset from this beautiful New Hampshire beach?
 Whew, you’ll be set!

 Mt.
 Sunapee State Park Beach

-Mount Sunapee State Park is one of the top state parks to visit.
-While exploring the park region, you can rest by the large lake at the foot of Mount Sunapee.
-The lake has one of New Hampshire’s best beaches.
+Mount Sunapee State Park is one of the top state parks with beaches to visit in the state.
+The lake is located at the foot of Mount Sunapee and is one of New Hampshire’s best beaches.

 The best time to visit Mt.
 Sunapee State Beach is during the summer and fall seasons.
 During the winter, it transforms into a ski resort.
 If spending a day at the beach isn’t enough, there are nearby campgrounds and a resort for overnight stays.

-The large lake covers over 4,000 acres.
-It’s plenty of space to enjoy all the beach activities you could imagine.
-The clean water is great for swimming, kayaking, tubing, and fishing.
-Boat rentals are available on-site.
+Popular beach activities are swimming, kayaking, tubing, and fishing, and boat rentals are available on-site.
 Even if you don’t get in the water, you can enjoy the picturesque scenery with views of the mountain in the background.
-It’s great for all ages.
+This is a fun NH beach for all ages.

 Mt.
 Sunapee State Beach has a picnic area with tables.
 Also, a bathhouse with a shower and changing rooms.